BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 - `validatedEmpty` : If the handler receives a `TransportSuccess`, this strategy will check to ensure the HTTP response body is either `nil` or `isEmpty` before returning a `.success(EmptyResponse())`.
 In the case that the body fails either of those checks, a `DecodingFailure.invalidEmptyResponse` is returned, along with the `HTTP.Response` received from the request.

 ### Extending EmptyDecodingStrategy
-What about the special case where some kind of custom validation of that "empty" response is needed before the request can be deemed successful? `EmptyDecodingStrategy` has you covered here as well.
+What about the special case where some kind of custom validation of "empty" response is needed before the request can be deemed successful? `EmptyDecodingStrategy` has you covered here as well.
 For example, let's assume that we are going to receive a response that looks like the following:

 ```json
 {